 In other words, I prefer to partner with self-motivated individuals to bring forth their potential, get their ideas out into the world, and help them design a life that supports (not hinders) their progress.
 If that resonates with you then further explore whether my program could be a fit.

-Set up a complimentary life coaching call so we can discuss your goals and how we might partner to achieve them.
+Set up a complimentary coaching call so we can discuss your personal, creative or business goals and how we might work together to achieve them.

 WHAT You Can EXPECT

 Coaching is designed to be a structured exploration into who you want to be, what you want to do, and how to get there.
 In general your life coach should:

 start with an in-depth assessment of the gap between where you are now and where you want to be.

 craft a custom action plan that outlines a step-by-step process for achieving your goals.

 track your progress and support your through each step of the process via the coaching calls as well as useful resources and assignments.

 If you work with me here’s exactly what you can expect:

 We'll kick off our partnership with a personalized questionnaire that I'll create for you so we can outline and evaluate your specific needs.